Jyotsna-Shrestha/Jyotsna-Shrestha/README.md

 ### Hi there, I'm Jyotsna 👋

-## I'm an Environmental Engineer, Educator, and Developer
+## I'm an Environmental Engineer, Educator and Developer

 - I'm building at the intersection of environmental science and software